bowman-lab/popshift-ms-data/README.md

 - The paths of each of these follow the pattern described above for the receptor structures.

 ### Create plots for figures

+- In general scripts that plot things begin with `plot`, and use matplotlib to get the plotting done.

 [^1]: Note that the trajectories are not here because they'd be too large, but I'm trying to find a way to host them.